nliaudat/kelvin/adversarial_critique.md

 ### Suggested Fix Direction

 - Add a clear derivation note wherever 2¹⁹²⁰ appears: "Estimated configuration space, derived from approximately 40 effective bits per Q32.64 field × 48 fields.
 This is a counting argument, not a formal security bound.
 The effective security of the system is bounded by SHAKE256's 128-bit quantum resistance, not this number."

+### Resolution (2026-05-31)

+`README.md` §"What Kelvin Does NOT Provide" now includes a derivation note: "The ≥ 2¹⁹²⁰ config space figure is an estimate (≈ 40 effective bits × ~48 independent fields).
+See Stream Cipher Security Analysis for the full derivation context."
+The figure is no longer presented as a formal bound without explanation.

 ---